What is the real cost of a bicycle?

 Have you ever wondered how much would it take to build a bicycle from the ground up, or what is the real cost of a bicycle?

 Even if we’d know the answer – it would probably be against the unwritten marketing policies to reveal the buy-in price of any product for sale.
-The way big bicycle brands keep the end-price down is by mass-production, manufacture their own line components, or have partnered with other well-known brands.
-By the end, it is the MSRP (Manufacturer’s Suggested Retail Price) that matters.
-It is the customer, who buys the product, and luckily we can say that the prices are quite reasonable.
+The way big bicycle brands keep the end-price down is by mass-production, manufacturing their own line components, or partnering with other well-known brands.

 Ibis – Ripmo AF Deore ‘2021